-Although it’s very unlikely for your home to still have single paned windows, it is possible so double check!
-Double glazed windows do not only protect your home from losing copious amounts of heat, but they even can add extra value onto your home.
+Although it’s very unlikely for your home to still have single paned windows, it is possible, so double check!
+Double glazed windows do not only protect your home from losing copious amounts of heat, but they can even add extra value to your home.

 Double glazed windows have an airtight seal between two thick panes of glass; this airtight gap stops cold air from the outside making its way into your home, meaning you need less heating and can save on your energy bills!
 If you want extra security, then there are even triple glazed windows available for purchase!

-Dependant on where you live it might be difficult to get good ventilation and clean air in your home, you could live near a factory, or in the middle of the countryside and the air quality could still be awful.
-One way to fix this issue as well as save our planet would be to grow your own plants, whether it be sunflowers, roses, orchids or lilies they’re going to dramatically to improve the purity of their air.
+Dependant on where you live, it might be difficult to get good ventilation and clean air in your home, you could live near a factory, or in the middle of the countryside and the air quality could still be awful.
+One way to fix this issue as well as save our planet would be to grow your own plants, whether it be sunflowers, roses, orchids or lillies, they’re going to dramatically improve the purity of the air.

 If you don’t think that horticulture is your strong point, then you can just invest in an air purifier.
 However, this is not an eco-friendly method.